 netsh int ip reset

-Once you have done it, you can reset the PC and that resolves the problem.
+Once you have done it, you can reset the PC, resolving the problem.

 Uncheck Automatic Proxy Settings

 Once you pull off this measure, it will remove any auto proxy settings that the ISP applies when you use the internet services with default settings.

 Here’s how you can do this particular troubleshooting method.